Official Committee on Skill Needs

 - The Norwegian Committee on Skill Needs is appointed for six more years.
 All members of the Committee are appointed for two years at a time.

-- The directorate Skills Norway is assigned to update the knowledge base.
+- The Directorate of Higher Education and Skills is assigned to update the knowledge base.

-- The Committee will have its own secretariat at Skills Norway.
+- The Committee will have its own secretariat at the Directorate of Higher Education and Skills.